peter3200/NeuroDocs/docs/source/cprep/cprep_0.rst

 Updating the Repo
 *****************

 Occasionally, CBIG will release updates to their code.
-To know when this happens, joing the CBIG users `group <https://groups.google.com/forum/#!forum/cbig_users/join>`__.
+To know when this happens, join the CBIG users `group <https://groups.google.com/forum/#!forum/cbig_users/join>`__.

 To update the repo, use the following commands: